deepjavalibrary/djl/mxnet/native/README.md

 # DJL - MXNet native library

-## Publishing MXNet native library
+## Publishing the MXNet native library

-### Step 1: Prepare MXNet native library
+### Step 1: Prepare the MXNet native library

-Extract MXNet native library files from MXNet python pip wheel or build them from source.
+Extract the MXNet native library files from the MXNet python pip wheel or build them from source.
-Make sure collect all dependencies.
-Use the following commands include all the libmxnet.so dependencies:
+Make sure to collect all the dependencies.
+Use the following commands to include all the libmxnet.so dependencies:
 ```bash
 # osx
 otool -L libmxnet.dylib